UNR-HPC/slurm-scripts/quantum-espresso/README.md

 ###### Notes:

-* This script will run a job on an entire compute node
+* This script will run a job on an entire compute node, 32 tasks per node
 * This script is optimized for entire compute nodes performing geometry optimization calculations using PW parallelization
 * Job dimensions for pronghorn 1st generation compute node processors: Intel E5-2683 v4 (Broadwell-EP)